aurimontem/phs/week_1/vim_exercise_1.md

 Then navigate to this line, and paste it using `p`.
 Then cut this line using `dd`, and place it at the top of this block.

-Then cut all four of 'these' lines by calling `4dd` on this line.
+Then cut all four of 'these' lines by calling `4dd` or 'd4d' on this line.
 This is a 'these' line.
 This is a 'these' line.
 This is a 'these' line.